Posted by ICON School on Oct 9, 2017 12:25:32 PM

 4. Choose Enrollment Options for Your Lifestyle

 Maybe you only need one class per semester to supplement your live classes in a brick-and-mortar school.
 Maybe you'd like to work on your high school diploma over the summer.
 Perhaps you have more trouble with math and need to dedicate extra time to that subject for a bit.
 Wherever you are on your path to graduation, online learning can help you get to the finish line.
 Even as a self-directed student, you never have to go it alone.
 An advisor will make sure you are working at the right pace for your goals.

-5. Prepare for the Future
+5. Get Useful Skills for the Future

 If you're considering college as a next step after you complete your high school education, online learning can set you up for success.
 Many universities offer fully online degrees, and even if you choose to attend classes in a brick-and-mortar setting, you'll have learned early on how to stay focused and motivated on your own.
 Online courses can also teach you valuable job skills such as how to navigate software, communicate over multiple platforms, and work without direct oversight.

 For many students, online education is a fantastic option that removes barriers and helps you achieve your goals.